blurbusters/crt-beam-simulator/README.md

 - Also if you are using an older TN LCD, try to use odd-number native:simulated Hz ratios.
 LCD's voltage-polarity inversion algorithms tend to play better with odd-ratios.
 - OLEDs tends work much better with this algorithm, if you don't have any black/white levels clipping issues.
 - Some local dimming panels (FALD, MiniLED) has problems with this algorithm due to backlight lagging behind panel.
-- Apple: Please fix your MacOS compositor; MacOS browsers stutters more; even an iPhone 11-15 stutters less than MacBook M4
+- Apple: <b>Please fix your MacOS compositor</b>; MacOS browsers (all of them) stutters more; even a lowly iPhone 11 thru 14 stutters much less than MacBook M4
 - For 120Hz iDevices, set "Prefer Page Rendering Updates Near 60fps" to OFF in Developer Flags of Safari.